mattermost/docs/source/install/cloud-changelog.md

  - Updated the recommended minimum supported Firefox version to v91+.
  - Clarified in-product error string "Oops!" as "Unable to continue" for both translators and target audiences in cases where a user doesn't have sufficient permissions to add users or guests.
  - Removed incorrect in-product string text from the **Send full message contents** email notification option description displayed via **System Console > Site Configuration > Notifications**.
- - Removed incorrect in-product string text from the **Send full message contents** email notification option description displayed via **System Console > Site Configuration > Notifications**.
  - Added the ability to send unsanitized user to the source user on ``user_updated`` event.
  - In the compact view, the sender's username is now always shown on posts.
- - Added a "Create board" button to the Channel Intro section.
+ - Added a **Create board** button to the Channel Intro section.
- - The post menu is now only rendered on the root post when hovered upon.
+ - The post menu is now only rendered on the root post on hover over.
  - Updated a library used for storing drafts and other data in browser storage.
  - Updated Playbooks version to 1.24.1.
  - Enabled performance telemetry tracking for production deployments not running in developer mode.
 This telemetry tracking is disabled when telemetry is toggled off.